vijdan-anjum/localResto/README.md

 https://apis.localrestaurant.com
 ```

-## End points and parameter
+## End points and Parameters
 The API will have 3 endpoints, and the information is about the 3 endpoints within their parameters.
 ### City
-- **city**: returns a list of supported countries within the local restaurants in the city
+- **city**: returns a list of supported cities with the local restaurants.
   - **parameter**
     - id (int): id of city.
 Required.
     - Name(string): Name of city.
 Required